FREQUENTLY ASKED QUESTIONS

 Can I transfer credits?

 It is possible to earn your diploma in as little as five months if you are eligible to transfer credits.
 You can transfer up to 14 credits from your former high school or from GED tests you have passed.
+You will learn more about this step after you finish the prerequisite course.
+We will explain the process at your orientation.

 To request credit from previous high schools: Download the Transcript Request Form